somso2e/smuthi/README.rst

 The following persons have contributed to the project: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Alexey Kuznetsov, Lorenzo Pattelli.

 We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Giacomo Mazzamuto, Ilia Rasskazov as well as Fabio Mangini for bug reports, useful comments and smaller code additions and Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.

-For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_.
+For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_ or read `our paper <https://arxiv.org/abs/2105.04259>`_ describing the software.

 If you are using Smuthi, please `subscribe to the Smuthi mailing list <https://groups.google.com/forum/#!forum/smuthi/join>`_.
 The list is also a good place to ask for support from the developers or from experienced users.